 Real travel stories.
 Real stays.
 Handy tips to help you make the right choice.

 Chamatkar Temple is one of the oldest and most beautiful Jain temples located close to Sawai Madhopur station.
 The temple is dedicated to Lord Adinath and also houses idols of many Jain Tirthankara.
 There is a popular belief that all wishes are fulfilled on worshipping at this temple.
+So, make sure you seek blessings at this temple.

 Opening hours: 5:00 am to 10:00 pm

-6. Kachida Valley – The spectacular green meadow
+6. Kachida Valley – The Spectacular Green Meadow

 Dotted with rugged hillocks and opulent forests, Kachida Valley is a visual treat and one of the most picturesque places to visit at Sawai Madhopur.
 An ideal place for wildlife buffs and nature enthusiasts, this is home to wild boars, sloth bear, and panthers.
 Enjoy jeep safari, spot wildlife, and admire the best views of the surrounding forests.